How to become a Legal transcriptionist?

 3. Consider Getting a Certification

 A certification of training or experience can further enhance your credibility.
 You can apply for a Certified Electronic Transcriber (CET) through the American Association of Electronic Reporters and Transcribers.
-You’ll need to pass a two-part exam that includes a multiple-choice knowledge examination and a practical examination.
+You will need to pass a two-part exam that includes a multiple-choice knowledge examination and a practical examination.